Micro and Subtle Expression Training

 Our new emotional skills training tool – Responding Effectively to Emotional Expressions (RE³) – focuses on a central core of emotional intelligence.
 Our first suite of training tools – which included METT and SETT – opened your eyes to recognizing concealed emotions and learning how to spot when an emotion is just emerging.
 Once you know how someone is feeling, RE³ is the next step.

-Now you can learn how to best respond to a person’s emotions during critical exchanges.
+Now you can learn how to best initially respond to a person’s emotions during difficult exchanges.
 To our knowledge, no one has ever provided online training to acquire this vital skill.

 The following image sets provide a selection of the most popular images used in Paul Ekman’s original research.
 Each set of photographs highlights facial features which express a specific emotion; these images are still used in academic studies today.